 Working in an office also makes it easy for you to develop a routine.
-If you’re driving to work, you can stop off at the gym on the way home, or you can stop for your favorite coffee on the way to work.
+If you drive to work, you can go to the gym, grocery store, or grab a cup of coffee before you go to work.
 Remote workers, however, need to spend extra time building these habits and routines.

 As a remote worker, it is easy to stay at home most of the day, wear comfortable clothes, and work for the entire day.
 This is not sustainable and can lead to burning out quickly.
-There are a few things you can do as a remote worker to ensure you don’t fall into this trap and maintain healthy routines while working.
+There are a few things you can do to maintain a healthy home based routine.

 The first thing to note is that you should be focused on building routines, rather than meeting health goals.
 A goal is something you aim to do, after which point there is no more work to do.
-A routine is something you do on a frequent basis at a certain time, and the more you execute on a routine, the more likely you are to keep going.
+A routine is something you do on a frequent basis at a certain time.
+The more you execute on a routine, the more likely you are to keep going.

 When you’re working remotely, it’s important to take some time to focus on your health.
 Make sure you have some time in your day to go out for a walk or do some other exercise.
 You should aim to get outside for at least a few minutes each day.
 Taking breaks away from work can also help you be more creative and work harder when it comes time to get back to work.

 Another thing you should keep in mind is staying hydrated.
-It can be easy to stay focused on your work, lose track of time, and realize you haven’t had any food or water for the last few hours.
-One thing you can do to make sure you drink enough water is set a timer on your phone which will remind you to drink water at certain times of the day.
+It can be easy to become distracted by your work and then realize you haven’t had anything to eat or drink.
+One thing you can do to make sure you drink enough water is set a timer on your phone.
+The timer will remind you to drink water at certain times of the day.